denten-books/plain-text/2-device.md

 altering its own inner works.
 In this action, some of the scanned symbols represent computable numbers, or data as we would say today, on which computation is performed.
 Yet other symbols represent machine instructions, which define the rules of computation.
-This type of instructional symbols direct the movement of the reading and writing heads, which "write," "scan," or "erase" symbols.
+This type of instructional symbol direct the movement of the reading and writing heads, which "write," "scan," or "erase" symbols.
 Today, we would call such instructions "programs," "applications," or "software."
 Control codes and computed data within a Turing